ankitshah009/AVSD-DSTC10_baseline/README.md

 * Note - This paper link will be updated soon and made available for citation before the submission to the workshop/submitting the challenge results.

+Slowfast feature are available via [Following link](https://drive.google.com/file/d/1t3Nu2Ql6Nm5iIwTD5GceIM1_cqjC5Fe-/view?usp=sharing).
+The data can be downloaded, unrared and placed in the folder video_feats in similar manner as I3D features to run the codebase.

 ## How to run the code:

    1. Obtain the package.